United States v. Cruikshank: Majority opinion

 The Supreme Court ruled on March 27, 1876, on a range of issues and found the indictment faulty.
 It reversed the convictions of the white defendants in the case.
 Chief Justice Morrison Waite authored the majority opinion.

 In its ruling, the Court did not incorporate the Bill of Rights to the states.
 The Court opined about the dualistic nature of the U.S. political system:

-There is in our political system a government of each of the several States, and a Government of the United States.
-Each is distinct from the others, and has citizens of its own who owe it allegiance, and whose rights, within its jurisdiction, it must protect.
-The same person may be at the same time a citizen of the United States and a citizen of a State, but his rights of citizenship under one of those governments will be different from those he has under the other.

 The ruling said that all U.S. citizens are subject to two governments, their state government and the other the national government, and then defined the scope of each:

-The Government of the United States, although it is, within the scope of its powers, supreme and beyond the States, can neither grant nor secure to its citizens rights or privileges which are not expressly or by implication placed under its jurisdiction.
-All that cannot be so granted or secured are left to the exclusive protection of the States.

 The Court found that the First Amendment right to assembly "was not intended to limit the powers of the State governments in respect to their own citizens, but to operate upon the National Government alone," thus "for their protection in its enjoyment ... the people must look to the States.
 The power for that purpose was originally placed there, and it has never been surrendered to the United States".

 In addition the Justices held that the Second Amendment restricts only the powers of the national government, and that it does not restrict private citizens from denying other citizens the right to keep and bear arms, or any other right in the Bill of Rights.
 The Justices held that the right of the people to keep and bear arms exists, and that it is a right that exists without the Constitution granting such a right, by stating "Neither is it [the right to keep and bear arms] in any manner dependent upon that instrument [the Constitution] for its existence."
 Their ruling was that citizens must look to "municipal legislation" when other citizens deprive them of such rights rather than the Constitution.